kst3rn/StabilityFunction/README.md

 ```bash
 sage -n jupyter
 ```

+### 3. In the browser file tree click on the notebooks folder and open the desired notebook.

 ## For Contributors: Keeping Git Clean
 Jupyter notebooks often clutter git history with execution counts and output data.
 To keep the repository clean, we highly recommend using `nbstripout`.
 This tool automatically removes outputs before you commit.